Edwin-Isidory/ils.doctoral.seminar.2024.github.io/abstracts.md

 Within the research project RPAS23-CP the RPAS, based on a Cirrus SR-22 aircraft, is planned to fly in non-segregated airspace.
 For that, all required test artifacts and their traceability for the plama verification on system and software high-level for the aircraft flight control system and the ground control station are generated as well as executed automatically and are validated manually.

-**Automatic generation of certification-relevant requirements of complex avionics systems**
+**4. Automatic generation of certification-relevant requirements of complex avionics systems**

 Advancement in air mobility leads to an increasing number of absolutely safety critical control functions (System Functions).
 To implement such functions in a highly reliable way, complex avionics systems are necessary.
 The development and qualification of such systems require a very high effort and cost, which is hardly acceptable for small aircraft.